rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 | B |Strong Bike | *Yes* |
 | C |Strong Run | *No* |

-### Covid and Hampered Race Preparation
+### Long wait to the Race

 This is a race which took 2 years to happen.

-I’ve signed up for this race in March ‘20.
-This is a local race with growing reputation.
-Originally scheduled for Oct ‘20, Covid pushed this race to ‘22
+I signed up for this race in March ‘20.
+Bergman Triathlon is a national triathlon, conducted in Kolhapur district of Maharashtra.
+This race has good reputation of a well organized race.
+It was originally scheduled for Oct ‘20, but kept getting deferred due to Covid.

-For me, this was first race after [Goa 70.3](https://rishisareen.com/triathlon/race%20reports/ironman70-dot-3-goa-oct-19-race-report.html), which happened in Oct ‘19.
+For me and most of other athletes, this was first race after [Goa 70.3](https://rishisareen.com/triathlon/race%20reports/ironman70-dot-3-goa-oct-19-race-report.html), which happened in Oct ‘19.

-In these 2 years, I was fairly consistent in the training.
-WFH saved the commute time, giving more time for the training.

-On the various tri disciples, this is where I was:

-**Bike** :  With frequent lockdowns and restrictions, I took to indoor biking on the trainer.
-Soon, I discovered it [is very efficient way to train](https://rishisareen.com/triathlon/cycling/indoortraining-gettingstarted.html).
-All you need is [a good trainer](https://www.wahoofitness.com/devices/indoor-cycling/bike-trainers/kickr-core-buy) and a good training plan.

-I train with [Purple Patch Triathlon Squad](https://www.purplepatchfitness.com/).
-They have amazing structured Bike Training Programs and the guided video sessions are super.
-MD (As head coach Matt Dixon is called) leads the Video session.
-He mix various cycling skills - Efficient Pedalling Techniques / Hill Climb / High Cadence Work / Low Cadence work / Threshold work.
-So, despite no outdoor riding in last 2 years, I’ve improved as cyclist.

-**Run:** Running was a mixed bag.
-Good part is I stayed consistent.
-But with no race in the sight, I didn’t push too hard in the run.
-Harsh Delhi Winters and Severe pollution limited outdoor time in last few months.
-So, progress has been slow.

-**Swim:** I live in Delhi.
-For most of last 2 years, we had no access to the pools.
-Infact, during lockdown, pools were the first one to shut and last one to open back.
-Seems people are safer in indoor closed malls and restaurants compared to pool and stadiums.
-Talk about priorities!
-Anyways!
-So going into Bergman Tri, I had almost no Swim practice.
-The blame is not only on the infra.
-I’ve my share of responsibility.
-I have swim bands.
-I need to use more of it when I don't have pool access.

-Additional challenge came 3 weeks before the race.
-I was tested Covid positive on 7th Jan, due to which I had to halt the training for a week.

-### Race Strategy

-With all these aspects, my Race Strategy for Kolhapur was - Survive the Swim, Go Hard on the Bike and on the Run.
+As I had no swim practice, my Race Strategy for Kolhapur was : Survive the Swim, Go Hard on Bike and Run.

-Swim - 60”, Bike: 2:50, Run : 1:55 was what I was aiming for.
+The splits I was aiming for : Swim in 60”, Bike in 2:50 hr, Run in 1:55 hr

-I also wanted to use this race as experiment for nutrition strategy, particularly going high on carbs and caffeine.
-My plan was to aim for ~300 calories(75gm carb)  per hour and proper electrolytes.
-I wanted to go for aggressive carb consumption and observe the body reaction.
+This race was also my experiment on Nutrition.
+My usual nutrition approach is 50-70gm carbs an hour during the training.
+In this race, I wanted to go for 75gm+ carbs an hour and observe how the body and gut holds up.

-I selected SiS Caffeine Gels as my main fuel.
-Each SiS Gel has 22gm of Carbs + 150mg of Caffeine.
-So, 2 gels + snickers would give me close to 300 calories per hour.
+My main fuel source was going to be SiS Caffeine Gels.
+One SiS Gel has 22gm of Carbs + 150mg of Caffeine.
+So, with 2 gels + snickers per hour would give me close to 75gm carbs per hour.